 We allow clubs to reserve cages.
 That way all club members may be housed together.
 Individuals will be assigned cages on entry day.

-What do you look for at vet check?
+What do you look for at health check?

 What forms or paperwork need to be filled out?